ayushshione/dockerized-test-portal/README.md

 1.Frontend: HTML, CSS, JavaScript for the user interface.

-2.Backend: Python with Flask or Django, SQLite or PostgreSQL for data management.
+2.Backend: Python with Django, MySQL for data management.

 3.Docker: Containerization for deployment and scalability.